-• Claims data on the insured population and other data included in returns from insurers, are evaluated and analysed by the Authority every six months.

-- Twice a year the Authority issues a report to the Minister on its evaluation and analysis of these returns.
+- Claims data on the insured population and other data included in returns from insurers, are evaluated and analysed by the Authority every six months. - Twice a year the Authority issues a report to the Minister on its evaluation and analysis of these returns.
 The second report includes recommendations on the amounts of the risk equalisation credits and the amounts of the community rating levies.
 The recommendations have regard to the principal objective of the Health Insurance Acts, the aim of avoiding overcompensation, the aim of maintaining the sustainability of the health insurance market and the aim of having fair and open competition. - If the Minister proposes to change the risk equalisation credits, this is accomplished by proposing amendments to the Health Insurance Acts, where the amounts of the credits are specified. - The Minister may, having regard to the Authority's Report, the principal objective, the aim of avoiding overcompensation, the aim of maintaining the sustainability of the health insurance market and the aim of having fair and open competition, make recommendations to the Minister for Finance on the amounts of the community rating levies, which are provided for in the Stamp Duties Consolidation Acts. - The amounts of the risk equalisation credits and the community rating levies become law if enacted by the Oireachtas.

-Risk Equalisation Rates Applying in 2017
+Risk Equalisation Rates Applying in 2018

-The rates of the risk equalisation credits and the community rating levy that applied to contracts commencing and renewing in 2017 are set out in Appendix E.
+The rates of the risk equalisation credits and the community rating levy that applied to contracts commencing and renewing in 2018 are set out in Appendix E.

-For contracts written from 1 March 2016 to 31 March 2017, the risk equalisation credits were set so that the projected market claim cost (net of risk equalisation) for all age groups from age 65-69 and above would be less than or equal to 130% of the projected market average claim cost.
+For contracts written from 1 April 2017 to 31 March 2018, the risk equalisation credits were set so that the projected market average claim cost (net of risk equalisation) for all age groups from age 65-69 and over would be less than or equal to 130% of the projected market average claim cost.
 (Without risk equalisation, the projected claim rate for older age groups would be up to 400% of the market average claim rate.)
 The community rating levy was set at the amount projected to fund the credits with the levy for Non-Advanced plans equalling 50% of the rate applying for Advanced plans.

-For policies commencing on or after 1 April 2017 the risk equalisation credits were set so that the projected market claims cost (net of risk equalisation) for all age groups from age 65-69 and over would be less than or equal to 130% of the projected market claim cost.
-The community rating levy was set at the amount projected to fund the credits with the levy for Non-Advanced plans equalling 50% of the rate applying for Advanced plans.
+For policies commencing on from 1 April 2018 to 31 March 2019 the risk equalisation credits were set so that the projected market average claims cost (net of risk equalisation) for all age groups from age 65-69 and over would be less than or equal to 130% of the projected market average claim cost.
+The community rating levy was set at the amount projected to fund the credits with the levy for Non-Advanced plans equalling 40% of the rate applying for Advanced plans.

-Risk Equalisation Rates Applying from 1 April 2018
+Risk Equalisation Rates Applying from 1 April 2019

-During 2017, the Authority received information returns for the second half of 2016 and for the first half of 2017 from each of the Open Membership Undertakings.
-Reports on the evaluations and analyses of these returns were submitted to the Minister in May and October 2017.
-The October 2017 Report included the Authority's recommendations on the amounts of the Risk Equalisation Credits and Community Rating Levies, for policies commencing from 1 April 2018.
+During 2018, the Authority received information returns for the second half of 2017 and for the first half of 2018 from each of the Open Membership Undertakings.
+Reports on the evaluations and analyses of these returns were submitted to the Minister in April and September 2018.
+The September 2018 Report included the Authority's recommendations on the amounts of the Risk Equalisation Credits and Community Rating Levies, for policies commencing from 1 April 2019.

-The rates applying from 1 April 2018 were given effect in the Health Insurance (Amendment) Act 2017 and are set out in Appendix E. These credits were set so that the projected market claim cost (net of risk equalisation) for all age groups from ages 65-69 and over would be less than or equal to 130% of the projected market average claim cost.
+The rates applying from 1 April 2019 were given effect in the Health Insurance (Amendment) Act 2018 and are set out in Appendix E. These credits were set so that the projected market average claim cost (net of risk equalisation) for all age groups from ages 65-69 and over would be less than or equal to 130% of the projected market average claim cost.